mikgroup/sigpy/doc/guide.rst

 Building iterative methods
 ==========================

-SigPy provides four abstraction classes to help you build iterative methods.
+SigPy provides four abstraction classes (Linop, Prox, Alg, and App) for optimization based iterative methods.
+Such abstraction is inspired by similar structure in BART.

 .. image:: figures/architecture.pdf
    :align: center

-The final deliverable is an App (:class:`sigpy.app.App`).
-An App is meant to represent many different applications, and enforces a very minimal structure.
-A typical usage of an App is as follows:

->>> out = app.run()

-To build an App, you will need an iterative algorithm (:class:`sigpy.alg.Alg`), which specifies how to initialize, update and terminate the algorithm.
-An Alg can be used without an App, and a typical usage is as follows:

->>> while not alg.done():
->>>     alg.update()

-You can use the linear operator class (:class:`sigpy.linop.Linop`) to construct neccessary functions (for example the gradient function) for Alg.
-The Linop class provides several convenient operations to do so.
-For example, given a Linop ``A``, the following operations can be performed:
+The Linop class abstracts a linear operator, and supports adjoint, addition, composing, and stacking.
+Prepackaged Linops include FFT, NUFFT, and wavelet, and common array manipulation functions.
+In particular, given a Linop ``A``, the following operations can be performed:

 >>> A.H  # adjoint
 >>> A.H * A  # compose
 >>> A.H * A + lamda * I  # addition and scalar multiplication
->>> Hstack([A, B])  # horizontal stack, ie in matrix form [A, B]
+>>> Hstack([A, B])  # horizontal stack
->>> Vstack([A, B])  # vertical stack, ie in matrix form [A.T, B.T].T
+>>> Vstack([A, B])  # vertical stack
->>> Diag([A, B])  # diagonal stack, ie, in matrix form [[A, 0], [0, B]]
+>>> Diag([A, B])  # diagonal stack

-Finally, you can use the proximal operator class (:class:`sigpy.prox.Prox`) for proximal algorithms.
-The Prox class also provides several convenient operations.
-For example, the following operations can be performed:
+The Prox class abstracts a proximal operator, and can do stacking and conjugation.
+Prepackaged Proxs include L1/L2 regularization and projection functions.
+In particular, given a proximal operator ``proxg``, the following operations can be performed:

 >>> Conj(proxg)  # convex conjugate
 >>> UnitaryTransform(proxg, A)  # A.H * proxg * A
 >>> Stack([proxg1, proxg2])  # diagonal stack

+The Alg class abstracts iterative algorithms.
+Prepackaged Algs include conjugate gradient, (accelerated/proximal) gradient method, and primal dual hybrid gradient.
+A typical usage is as follows:

+>>> while not alg.done():
+>>>     alg.update()

+Finally, the App class wraps the above three classes into a final deliverable application.
+Users can run an App without knowing the internal implementation.
+A typical usage of an App is as follows:

+>>> out = app.run()